Killing of Victoria Martens: Investigation and trials

 Torrez said this proves Martens and Gonzales were not present when the murder and rape occurred.
 Subsequently, Torrez announced nine of the charges against Fabian Gonzales including second-degree murder and criminal sexual penetration were dropped.
 Gonzales faced a series of charges including child abuse resulting in death and tampering with evidence of which he was found guilty.
 Michelle Martens is believed to have falsely confessed to actively participating in the murder.
-The plea bargain guarantees Martens will face 12–15 years in prison; however it is possible she could have her sentence cut in half since the charge is not classified as a serious violent offense.
-Michelle Martens will be sentenced after the conclusion of Gonzales' and Kelley's trials.
+Martens was sentenced to 12 years in prison, but was released from prison on October 14, 2025 according to local news outlets such as KOB, KRQE and KOAT.

+Fabian Gonzales was the only one of the three who faced trial.
+He was found guilty of reckless child abuse, tampering with evidence, and conspiracy to tamper with evidence in 2022.
+He was sentenced to 37.5 years in prison, and will be eligible for parole after serving half that sentence.

+Jessica Kelley agreed to testify in Gonzales' trial as part of a plea deal that was struck in early 2019, where she pled guilty to several charges including reckless child abuse resulting in death.
+In April 2022, Kelley was sentenced to 44 years in prison, however, Kelley is expected to serve less than half of her sentence.

 Internal investigation of the Albuquerque Police Department

 On August 4, 2017, the Albuquerque Journal reported that an investigation by the Civilian Police Oversight Agency (CPOA) found that a spokesperson from the Albuquerque Police Department "did lie" to the newspaper about the police department's response to a CYFD referral concerning Victoria Martens prior to her death.
 In December 2016, a sergeant and a commander of the Crimes Against Children Unit told police command staff, including Chief of Police Gorden Eden and a department spokesman officer, that the Albuquerque Police had received referrals from the CYFD about Martens but did not investigate.

 In late January 2017, two police spokespersons told the Albuquerque Journal that officers did investigate the referrals and stated that interviews with Victoria Martens and her mother had been conducted; however, this was revealed by the investigation to be false.
 In July 2017, the CPOA investigation discovered that one of the police spokespersons held correct information about the case but fabricated details in the January statements given to the Albuquerque Journal.
 Albuquerque's Citizen Police Oversight Agency voted for the officer, since removed from spokesperson duties, to be suspended for two weeks.
 However, Eden modified this to a one-day suspension arguing that there was no evidence the officer "intentionally lied".
 Due to the disagreement, the case will next be reviewed by an independent monitor overseeing the Albuquerque Police Department's reform.